Eric Opoku (politician): As Minister of Food and Agriculture

+On 9 July 2026 the Minister announced that the government is implementing initiatives as part of the National Democratic Congress (NDC) government's flagship programme called Ghana programme and under the sub-programme known as Feed the Industry.

+The programme is designed to increase food production, jobs and sustainable food security.
+This will be done by linking farmers to agro-processing industries to bridge the gap of farm products not getting to the industries.

+The programme as stated by Mr. Opoku, is creating this system for guarantee for both farmers and buyers so that farmers will produce based on industry demand.

+The minister has also announced that the government has distributed about 1500 bags of fertilisers to each constituency across the country to support farmers to boost production during this farming season.
+This was announced during the meeting with the Parliament Assurance Committee on Thursday, 9 July 2026.

+To further boost production and quality of produce, the ministry has purchased 506 motorbikes for newly recruited agricultural extension officers to support and improve their work.
+This will help them reach more farmers across the country.

 Elections

 Opoku was elected as the member of parliament for the Asunafo South constituency of the Brong Ahafo region in the 2004 Ghanaian general elections.
 He won on the ticket of the National Democratic Congress.
 His constituency was a part of the 10 parliamentary seats out of a total 24 seats won by the National Democratic Congress in that election for the Brong Ahafo Region.
-The Asunafo South constituency saw a ‘skirt and blouse’ voting by electorates in that election as the presidential candidate elected by the constituency electorates was John Kufour of the major opposition New Patriotic Party.
-The National Democratic Congress won a minority total of 94 parliamentary seats out of 230 seats in that elections.
+The Asunafo South constituency saw a ‘skirt and blouse’ vote by electorates in that election as the presidential candidate elected by the constituency electorates was John Kufour of the major opposition New Patriotic Party.
+The National Democratic Congress won a minority total of 94 parliamentary seats out of 230 seats in those elections.
 Opoku was elected with 14,076 votes out of 29,345 total valid votes cast, equivalent to 48% of total valid votes cast.
-He was elected over George William Amponsah of the New Patriotic Party, Jack Kennedy Brobbey an independent candidate and Fredrick Nkrumah of the Convention People's Party.
-These obtained 43.80%, 7.30% and 0.90% respectively of total valid votes cast.
+He was elected over George William Amponsah of the New Patriotic Party, Jack Kennedy Brobbey an independent candidate, and Fredrick Nkrumah of the Convention People's Party.
+These obtained 43.80%, 7.30%, and 0.90%, respectively, of total valid votes cast.

 Opoku was re-elected in the 2020 Parliamentary election to represent them in the 8th Parliament of the fourth Republic of Ghana.
 He was re-elected in the 2024 parliamentary election to represent the Asunafo South constituents in the 9th parliament in the fourth republic of Ghana.
-He gearned 25,244 which represent 57.40% of the votes in the election.
+He gearned 25,244 which represent 5s7.40% of the votes in the election.